mardukbp/robotframework-browser-tray/README.md

 2. Execute `browser-tray`

+3. Click on the tray icon with the Chromium logo and select `Open Chromium`

-3. Add these lines to the top of the .robot file with your tests:
+4. Add these lines to the top of the .robot file with your tests:

 ```robotframework
 Library       Browser               playwright_process_port=55555